cuvva/terms/privacy.md

 - Help with any claims;
 - Provide better customer support;
 - Prevent fraud;
-- Process payments for Car Sharing features; and
+- Process payments for Car Sharing features;
-- Provide and improve our services in general.
+- Provide and improve our services in general;
+- Enhance or facilitate better use of the Car Sharing feature;
+- Prevent Harmful Behaviours (as defined in clause 11 of our [Terms and Conditions](https://github.com/cuvva/terms/blob/master/terms.md));

 ## How long we keep your information for